eatyourgreens/tess-audio-utils/README.md

 # tess-audio-utils
 Python functions for sonification of TESS light curves.
-Requires Python 3.5 or higher.
+Requires Python 3.8.
 Uses [STRAUSS](https://github.com/james-trayford/strauss) to generate audio from `x,y` data for each light curve.

 1. Install dependencies with:
     ```sh